-There’s a huge fight happening in your Facebook News Feed right now – and we’re not talking about all those guys from your high school arguing about political memes.
+There’s a huge fight happening in your Facebook News Feed- and we’re not talking about all those guys from your high school arguing about political memes.

-We’re talking about the ongoing feud between Facebook and ad-blocking plugins like Adblock Plus, which has recently escalated into a good old-fashioned turf war with you at the center!
+We’re talking about the Facebook adblock battle between Facebook and ad-blocking plugins like AdBlock Plus, which escalated into a good old-fashioned turf war with you at the center!

 On the surface, this might seem like it doesn’t have much to do with you – like it’s just another behind-the-scenes disagreement that’ll come and go without affecting your day-to-day life.

-But this dispute has already started affecting how Facebook works – both for users and for anyone who uses ads.
+But this dispute can affect how Facebook works – both for users and for anyone who uses ads.

-Whether you’re one of ABP’s 300 million users, you’re an advertiser, or you’re just minding your own business like a fruit cart in a car chase, this is already changing the way you experience Facebook for the last few years.
+Whether you’re one of the facebook AdBlock plus 300 million users, you’re an advertiser, or you’re just minding your own business like a fruit cart in a car chase, this has changed the way you experience Facebook for the last few years.

 The question is, how?
 And why?